akeneo/pim-helpcenter/content/md/imports-exports/automate-imports-and-exports.md

 # Manually execute an import/export profile connected to a remote storage

-Once you have connected your import/export profile to a remote server, go back to the root of your profile by clicking on its name in the breadcrumb, and simply click on `Import now` to import from an SFTP server or `Export now` to export to an SFTP server.
+Once you have connected your import/export profile to a remote server, go back to the root of your profile by clicking on its name in the breadcrumb, and simply click on `Import now` to import from a remote server or `Export now` to export to a remote server.